A Broader Perspective on the Data Protection Law in China

 By taking the Advanced Certificate in Data Protection Principles, you can also learn about the GDPR and its application in Asia.

-Data protection professionals, such as data protection officer (DPO) roles that are mandatory in many jurisdictions, have some common concerns, according to Han, who is a trainer for the Advanced Certificate in Data Protection Principles issued by Singapore Management University.
+Data protection professionals, such as DPO roles that are mandatory in many jurisdictions, have some common concerns relating to the data protection law in China, according to Han, who is a trainer for the Advanced Certificate in Data Protection Principles issued by Singapore Management University.

 “As a trainer, I see these professionals often and their common concern is, ‘How do we get started with data protection?'” she said.
 “They need a very systematic way to do things because they feel kind of lost when they look at legal requirements.”